Tuesday May 26, 2020

 Then I went whole hog: I got rid of every scrap of “About” info: where I worked, lived, went to school; my family relationships, my life events.
 I got rid of Videos, Check-Ins, Sports, Music, Movies, Groups.
 There was so much of it.
 I was like “Park & Rec”'s Ron Swanson trying to get off the grid: ERASE ALL PICTURES OF ERIK!
 And yes, I assume deleting something on Facebook doesn’t mean it’s deleted for Facebook; I assume they keep that data somewhere.
 Deleting, in fact, is just another form of data for them.
 But it still felt good.
 I’m a bit anal—I tend to clean apartments when I move out—and this was like that.
 It was cutting ties.
 I wanted to leave a blank fucking slate.

 Finally, I went after 11 years worth of posts.
 It took a while.
-Facebook is a bit like a scrapbook, and this was mine, and I wanted to archive the stuff that still mattered to me.
-It also took awhile because I kept watching stuff: clips of John Mulaney, or John Oliver, or Jon Stewart.
+It took awhile because I kept watching stuff: clips of John Mulaney, or John Oliver, or Jon Stewart.
 (God, I miss Jon Stewart.)
-Here’s when Randy Rainbow seemed to post a new video a week.
+Here’s when Randy Rainbow seemed to post a new video a week just when I needed it.
 I watched a genius clip of Scott Thompson’s Buddy Cole character on “The Colbert Report” helping the 2014 U.S. Men’s speed-skating team appear less gay for the homophobic Russian Olympics.
 I watched my nephew Jordan, last spring, singing “Corner of the Sky” from his senior-year high school musical “Pippin.”
 He was 7 when I joined Facebook, and his brother Ryan 4.
 Now they’re nearly 19 and 16.
 Their whole lives were on the feed I was deleting.

-Before I began, I assumed I posted way too many articles, particularly political articles, and not enough of those personal “status updates.”
+Before I began, I assumed that over the years I posted way too many articles, particularly political articles, and not enough of those personal “status updates.”
 Turns out: Yes, I posted way too many articles, particularly political articles, but there were also tons of status updates:

 - 2017: Steve Inskeep is the Joe Buck of NPR.